tundisto/demisto-web-form-angular/README.md

 | Computer Model | Short text |
 | Form Factor | Single select |

-### Demisto API Key

-Before this app can be used, An API key must first be generated within Demisto. using `Settings -> Integrations -> API Keys -> Get Your Key`.
-Enter this key and the server infornation into the Server Parameters section of the app.

 ### Note on Playbook

 A playbook is not yet provided as part of this sample.
 It will create a Demisto incident with the necessary fields, but a playbook would still beed to be built to perform any automated actions based on the form.

+### Demisto API Key

+Before this app can be used, An API key must first be generated within Demisto. using `Settings -> Integrations -> API Keys -> Get Your Key`.
+Enter this key and the server infornation into the Demisto Parameters section of the app.

 ## Running the Node.js server